panglesd/slipshow/CONTRIBUTING.md

 The directory structure is the following:
 - `docs/` for the readthedocs documentation
   - `docs/odoc/` for the doc build by `odoc` and served on ocaml.org
-- `example/` for ... examples (to be kept up to date?!
-Is that going to make the repo big?
-TODO: add a dune rule for that)
+- `example/` stores the examples that are kept up to date with the slipshow version, by ensuring they are built at the same time as the docs.
 - `release/` for scripts used in the release process
 - `test/` for tests
 - `vendor/` for vendored library, see the vendoring section of this document